kyranlange/mediabox/README.md

 * **Initial Username** The initial username for Portainer is **admin**

 ### **Mediabox has been tested to work on Ubuntu 18.04 LTS / 20.04 LTS - Server**

+## Day One Stuff

+Once it is up and running, some configuration is required

+### Homepage

+To enable the widgets to work, some of them require an API key.
+To supply the API key, edit `homepage/services.yaml`.
+See https://gethomepage.dev/en/configs/service-widgets/ for information on how to get each of the API keys.

+## Thanks

 **Thanks go out to:**